jmilkiewicz/OverheadCourse/index.markdown

 For the first time Manu Soler is coming to Berlin to provide his overhead course in Berlin.

-Please have a look at [Course description](/overheads.html) to find out more.
+Please have a look at [Course description](/overheads.html) to find out more what you will learn and practice.

 ## Dates
 Training will be provided from Friday 23rd to 26th of June.
 Friday/Monday we will have afternoon/evening sessions.